-Susan Shaheen is a pioneer and thought leader in future mobility strategies.
-She was among the first to observe, research, and write about changing dynamics in shared mobility and the likely scenarios through which automated vehicles will gain prominence.
-She is an internationally recognized expert in mobility and the sharing economy and co-directs the Transportation Sustainability Research Center (TSRC) of the Institute of Transportation Studies at the University of California (UC), Berkeley.
-She is also a Professor In-Residence in Civil and Environmental Engineering at UC Berkeley.
+Susan Shaheen is a pioneer in future mobility strategies.
+She was among the first to observe, research, and write about the changing dynamics in shared mobility and the likely scenarios through which automated vehicles will gain prominence.
+She is an internationally recognized expert in innovative mobility strategies and a Professor In-Residence in Civil and Environmental Engineering at UC Berkeley.
+She also co-directs the Transportation Sustainability Research Center (TSRC) of the Institute of Transportation Studies – Berkeley.
 She was the first Honda Distinguished Scholar in Transportation at the Institute of Transportation Studies at UC Davis from 2000 to 2012.
 She served as the Policy and Behavioral Research Program Leader at California Partners for Advanced Transit and Highways from 2003 to 2007, and as a special assistant to the Director’s Office of the California Department of Transportation from 2001 to 2004.

 Policy and behavioral research as it relates to the adoption of new transportation technologies and innovative services including carsharing (short-term vehicle access), bikesharing (short-term bicycle access), ridesharing, transportation network companies, and smart parking management, as well as user acceptance of alternative fuel vehicles.
-The sharing economy or collaborative consumption, as it relates to mobility, is a growing focus area of her work.
-This research involves the development of methodological approaches including survey design; innovative data collection approaches (e.g., real-time data, activity data); focus groups; expert interviews; and policy analysis.
+Automated vehicles and the sharing economy or collaborative consumption, as it relates to mobility, are key focus areas of her work.
+This research involves the development of methodological approaches including survey design; innovative data collection approaches (e.g., real-time data, activity data); focus groups; expert interviews; impact analysis, and policy analysis.